S. C. Johnson & Son: Environmental record

-S. C. Johnson & Son's Greenlist process is a classification system that evaluates the effects of raw materials on human health and the environment.
-The Greenlist logo represents an internal ratings system to help customers identify which products are environmentally safe.
-The Greenlist label is present in many S. C. Johnson & Son products.
-The Greenlist process has resulted in the elimination of 1.8 million pounds of volatile organic compounds from Windex, and four million pounds of polyvinylidene chloride from Saran Wrap.

 In 2011, S. C. Johnson & Son settled a lawsuit that alleged the company's Greenlist label misled consumers into believing the products were reviewed by a third party and given a seal of approval.
 The company agreed to an undisclosed sum and dropped the labeling of Greenlist on Windex.

 S. C. Johnson & Son is the main sponsor of the Serra das Almas Private Natural Heritage Reserve in the states of Ceará and Piauí, Brazil.
 The reserve protects an area of the caatinga biome, including wild specimens of the carnauba palm tree (Copernicia prunifera), the source of carnauba wax.

 On December 18, 2012, S. C. Johnson & Son began operation of two wind turbines at their largest manufacturing facility in Mount Pleasant, Wisconsin.
 The turbines, in addition to the gas reclamation system in place at a nearby landfill, are estimated to produce enough electricity to completely power the facility.

-In 2017 S. C. Johnson purchased the ecological product Ecover and Method brands on undisclosed terms.
+In 2017, S. C. Johnson purchased the ecological product Ecover and Method brands on undisclosed terms.